+The subject is divided into six modules.
 A brief outline of each module is provided below.

-Module 1: The Legal, Ethical and Regulatory Fundamentals and Administration of the Tax System
+Module 1: The legal, ethical and regulatory fundamentals and administration of the tax system

 This module provides an overview of many of the important fundamentals of the Australian tax system and principles that apply to those working in the Australian tax field.
 The legal framework that the Australian tax system operates in is described, including the relevant parts of the Australian Constitution, the legislative process of creating tax laws and the judicial process for interpreting them.
-The ethical environment relevant to those involved in the tax advice industry, including the more important principles in the FASEA code of ethics for financial advisors and requirements under the Corporations Act are explained.
-The roles and responsibilities of the Tax Practitioners Board (TPB) and a description of the services offered by those registered by the TPB (tax agents, BAS agents and tax (financial) advisers) is provided.
-In addition, the code of conduct which those registered by the TPB need to abide by is explained.
+The ethical environment relevant to those involved in the tax advice industry is explained.
+The roles and responsibilities of the Tax Practitioners Board (TPB) and a description of the services offered by those registered by the TPB (tax agents and BAS agents) is provided.
+In addition, the code of conduct which those registered by the TPB must abide by is explained.
 This module concludes with a description of the concepts of tax planning, avoidance and evasion.
-These concepts are very important for tax professionals as they must act in their clients' best interests and ensure there is compliance with the relevant laws and obligations.
+These concepts are very important for tax professionals, as they must act in their client's best interests and ensure that there is compliance with the relevant laws and obligations.
 The module also focuses on the administration of the tax system and the interaction between taxpayers and the tax authority.
 The module covers the process by which taxpayers are to operate under the self-assessment system that applies in Australia.

-The ATO guidance documents and rulings available to assist taxpayers under the self-assessment system are outlined, including public and private rulings, law companion guidelines, practice statements and interpretative decisions.
-The module also focuses on the audit process that may follow the issue of an assessment, the tax reporting and payment obligations of the taxpayers and penalties and interest charges imposed on taxpayers who fail to comply with the law and meet their tax obligations.
+The ATO guidance documents and rulings that are available to assist taxpayers under the selfassessment system are outlined, including public and private rulings, law companion guidelines, practice statements and interpretative decisions.
+The module also focuses on the audit process that may follow the issue of an assessment, the tax reporting and payment obligations of the taxpayers, and penalties and interest charges imposed on taxpayers who fail to comply with the law and meet their tax obligations.

-Module 2: Principles of Taxable Income
+Module 2: Principles of taxable income

-This module introduces the key concepts of taxable income, including the principles of assessable income, general and specific deductions and capital allowances.
-Assessable income of a taxpayer comprises both ordinary income and statutory income except when these components are exempt income or otherwise excluded from assessable income.
-This module discusses the concepts of residence, source and derivation, which underpin the Australian income tax system.
-As ordinary income also includes income derived from carrying on a business, the module also examines the criteria for determining whether a business exists.
-This module then discusses s.
-8-1 of ITAA97, which enables a deduction under one of the two positive limbs, provided none of the four negative limbs apply.
-Specific deductions available under one of the specific provisions outlined in ITAA97 for repairs, bad debts, tax losses and borrowing expenses are explained.
-Next, circumstances where limitations of deductibility apply, specific exclusions and record keeping requirements are reviewed.
-This module finally introduces the capital allowance regime for taxpayers.
-These capital allowance rules, under Division 40 of ITAA97, allow taxpayers to claim a deduction for the decline in value of depreciating assets based on the business use percentage of the asset spread over its effective life using either the prime cost or diminishing value method.
-Also explained are the capital allowance provisions, in which an SBE or another eligible entity can benefit from the temporary full expensing measure or an immediate write-off of depreciating assets costing less than the relevant thresholds.
-The module also explains how capital works deductions are calculated under Division 43 of ITAA97.
+This module introduces the key concepts of taxable income, including the principles relating to assessable income and tax deductions and capital allowances.
+Also discussed are the concepts of residence for tax purposes and the source of income, which underpin the Australian income tax system, to determine which entity and income is liable to Australian income tax.
+Assessable income of a taxpayer comprises both ordinary income and statutory income except when either component is exempt income or otherwise excluded from assessable income.
+As ordinary income also includes income derived from carrying on a business, the module examines the criteria for determining whether a business exists.
+This module then discusses the deductions available as either a general or specific deduction, unless they are excluded or limited by the legislation.
+A specific deduction is one that is specifically made deductible by the legislation.
+One of the major areas of specific deductions is capital allowances, which allow taxpayers to claim a deduction for depreciating assets based on the percentage the asset is used to earn assessable income.
+Also explained are capital allowance provisions, in which a 'small business entity', or other eligible entity, can benefit from the temporary full expensing measure for an immediate write-off of eligible depreciating assets.
+Finally, this module explains how trading stock and international transactions influence taxable income.

-Module 3: CGT Fundamentals
+Module 3: CGT fundamentals